yii2mod/yii2-cms/README.md

 **Additional features:**

 1. You can insert your own widget on the page by the following steps:
-    * Create the widget and add the static function for example:
+    * Create the widget and add the static function.
+For example:

      ```php
        public static function insertList() {